patrickbwarren/qgis-survex-import/README.md

 On clicking OK, vector layers are created to contain the imported features as desired.
-Legs, walls, cross sections, and traverses are imported as separate vector layers for convenience.
+Legs, walls, cross sections, and traverses are imported as line strings in separate vector layers for convenience.

 If 'keep features' is selected, then previously imported features are not discarded, and the newly-created layers will contain both the previously imported features plus any new features imported from the designated .3d file.
-This choice allows processed survey data sets to be combined from multiple data sources (multiple .3d files).
+This choice allows processed survey data sets to be combined from multiple sources.
 Note that cumulative imports do not result in features being overwritten, even if they happen to share the same name, since all features are assigned a unique ID.

 If a directory is selected to batch save results then the newly-created layers are saved into ESRI shapefiles in that directory.
 The directory is created if it doesn't already exist.
+The file names are derived from the layer names (see next), with all non-word characters except numbers and letters removed and all whitespace converted to underscores.
+The shapefiles are inclusive of all attributes and _z_ dimension data.

-The file names are currently derived from the layer names, which are derived from the survey title(s) extracted from the .3d file (to set this specifically, use *title in the survex file).
-The shapefiles include _z_ dimension data.
+If a title is entered, then layers are created with this title, and a subtitle to reflect the content (stations, legs, etc).
+Otherwise the title is obtained from the survey title(s) extracted from the .3d file(s).
+To set this specifically, use *title in the survex file.

+#### Imported attributes

 All layers are created with an ELEVATION attribute, for convenience.
 For stations this is the just the _z_ dimension.
 For all